NOA-ReACT/PollyXT-SCC-Pipelines/docs/convert-scc.rst

 * :code:`--no-radiosonde`: Do not create sounding files
 * :code:`--no-calibration`: Do not create calibration files
 * :code:`--start-time`: Manually set the start time for the first output file (in HH:MM format).
 Useful for starting your output at an offset, for example 09:30.
+* :code:`--end-time`: In combination with :code:`--start-time`, you can also set the end time.
+For example, you could generate a file from
+  09:42 up until 10:11.
+Cannot be used without :code:`--start-time`.

 The files are by default split in 1 hour files when they are converted to SCC files.